marinfotache/Database-Logic-in-Business-Applications/04_DB Logical Design__Denormalization/readme.txt

 Start with the presentations (`.pptx` files) that contain explanations about model requirements.

-E-R and (most of) Relational diagrams of every ODM model are uploaded as zip files.
+E-R and (most of) Relational diagrams of every ODM model are uploaded as a zip file.

 For opening and editing the diagrams, please following steps: